 That can be support and live chat tools like Intercom/Zendesk/Drift/HelpScout/Front, e-mail, your favorite CRM system, social media like Twitter / Facebook, online articles, forum comments, notes from Dropbox Paper, and any other online source.

 This feedback can then be categorized and will help the product team to guide product decisions.

 Once you encounter product feedback, you just select it and press the Shipright icon next to your address bar.

-We'll automatically store the URL you found the feedback on as well, so anyone can retrieve the source from Shipright's app.
+Sidenote: For logged feedback, we'll automatically store the URL you found the feedback on, so anyone can jump back to the source from within the Shipright app as well.